 Key Ingredients

-- Fresh Eggs: Use medium or large eggs to create the creamy sauce.
-The yolks are particularly important for achieving the right texture.
+- Fresh Eggs: Use medium or large.
+The yolks give the sauce its creamy texture.

 Optional Additions